Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/validation_report.md

 ### Recommendations

 <!--
-Provide any recommendations or suggestions for improvement based on the validation results and observations.
+Provide any recommendations or suggestions for improvement based on the verification results and observations.
 -->

 ### Conclusion

 <!--
-Summarize the overall outcome of the validation for the minor or patch release.
+Summarize the overall outcome of the verification for the minor or patch release.
 Include any significant findings, achievements, or areas requiring further attention.
 -->

 ---

 ## Approval
-- Validation review: [Name]
+- Verification review: [Name]
 - Date: [Date]

 ## Deployment